+In 1554, the building was damaged for the first time during the great fire of the town.
 In 1556, the granary was raised by one floor, and once again its walls were raised in 1698, while the vault that was to be built on the new floor collapsed during the works.
-Due to its safe location, it was one of the few buildings that survived the fires of the town in 1554, 1659 and 1760.
+Due to its safe location, it was one of the few buildings that survived the fires of the town in 1659 and 1760.
 In 1807, during the wars fought by Napoleon, a prison for soldiers was established within the walls of the warehouse, and in the first half of the 20th century it served as a fire station.
 Currently, it remains undeveloped.

-The granary was situated on a hill, in the area of the zwinger of fortifications, that is, between the higher and lower lines of the defensive walls, between the Bracka and Zgorzelecka gates.
+The granary was situated on a hill in the western part of the town, in the area of the zwinger of fortifications, that is, between the higher and lower lines of the defensive walls, between the Bracka and Zgorzelecka gates.
 This location was caused by fire safety considerations, as high walls effectively separated the building from the mostly timber buildings of the town, and also protected it against flooding.

 Inside, all the warehouse ceilings received a wooden structure and rested on wooden poles.
 The individual levels were connected by stairs in the form of ladders leaning against the ceiling beams.
 There was a crane installed inside the warehouse in Lubań, which enabled loading and unloading of goods.
 Originally, there had to be a room for the writer and a weight room on the ground floor.
-The main gate, vaulted with stone blocks, was placed on the north-eastern side of the building.
+The main entrance in the form of two identical, segmental portals was created on the north side of the building.

 The Salt House, although located in the area of a town often troubled by fires and transformed in the early modern period, has been preserved in a relatively good condition, being one of the few preserved buildings of this type in Poland.
-It is distinguished by large dimensions and raw, unplastered facades.
-Unfortunately, it is currently undeveloped and the area around it largely serves as a parking lot.
+It is distinguished by large dimensions and raw, unplastered outer facades.
+The interiors of the upper storeys are in a condition similar to the original one, i.e. they are covered with ceilings and separated by wooden posts.
+The ground floor has been transformed several times, so today it is divided into a northern part for storage and smaller rooms in the southern part.
+No elements of the equipment have survived, apart from a simple timber device, which may have been used to transport grain in the attic.
+Unfortunately, Salt House currently remains abandoned and the area around it is largely used as a parking lot.

 Tekiela Ł., Mury obronne.
 Dom Solny, Lubań 2014.